-Not accepted after Monday, May 13, 2002
+Not accepted after Monday, May 12, 2008

-This assignment is not required; you may do any or all of the following three programs for extra credit.
+This assignment is not required; you may do any or all of the following four programs for extra credit.

-1. You are to redo question 4 of Assignment #2 (lazy lists and the "Sieve of Erastosthenes") in Java.
-Since Java is not polymorphic, you will implement lazy lists of type Object.
-Since Java does not support first-class functions, you'll need to use the following "trick" to encapsulate a function within a class definition.
+1. You are to redo Question 4 of Project #2 (lazy lists and the "Sieve of Erastosthenes") in Java.
+You may use either standard Java or the newer Tiger Java (versions 1.5 and 1.6).
+Since standard Java is not polymorphic, you may implement lazy lists using type Object.
+Since Java does not support first-class functions, you'll need to use the following trick to encapsulate a function within a class definition.
 Assume we wish to pass a function of type () -> LazyList.
-We'll first create an abstract class that contains only one member function, f:
+We first create an abstract class that contains only one member function, f: